Parallelism and Time in Hierarchical Self-Assembly

 \item Every tile type belongs to at most one type of maximal polyomino (which may appear in multiple locations in the terminal assembly), and appears exactly once in the polyomino.
 Here we include maximal polyominos of size 1, which means any tile type in a polyomino does not appear outside of the polyomino.
-More formally, for each polyomino $\alpha$, $|T(\alpha)| = |\alpha|$, where $T(\alpha)$ is the set of tile types in $\alpha$, and for each pair of polyominos $\alpha$ and $\beta$, $\alpha \neq \beta \implies T(\alpha) \cap T(\beta) = \emptyset$.
+More formally, for each maximal polyomino $\alpha$, $|T(\alpha)| = |\alpha|$, where $T(\alpha)$ is the set of tile types in $\alpha$, and for each pair of maximal polyominos $\alpha$ and $\beta$, $\alpha \neq \beta \implies T(\alpha) \cap T(\beta) = \emptyset$.
+Given a tile type $r$, we write $\rho(r)$ to denote the unique maximal polyomino in which $r$ is contained.
 This implies in particular that any tile type in a non-trivial polyomino appears in the terminal assembly equally often as any other tile type in the same polyomino.

 \end{enumerate}